Crustless Pumpkin Pie – Gluten-Free

 • Bake in the preheated oven for about 60-70 minutes.
 Or until the pie is settled and the center is just very slightly jiggly.
 The sides should be golden brown and puffed.

 • Remove the pie from the oven and place it on a cooling rack.
-Once it has completely cooled, transfer it to the fridge for at least 6 hours or better overnight.
+After it has completely cooled, transfer it to the fridge for at least 6 hours, or better yet, overnight.

 • Serve topped with whipped cream.